An exclusive ‘24/7 Valencia’ interview with drummer ‘Franklin Kiermyer’ at ‘Jimmy Glass’ jazz bar in Valencia.

 Rinpoche sang: “You should take the big corpse of experience of the five senses and burn it in the realization of selflessness…then scatter the atoms that remain in the great expanse beyond thought.”
 That’s dharma and it was a ‘Eureka’ moment for me!

 24/7 VALENCIA: WHAT IS THE CONCEPT OF THE BAND?
-Well, I have been playing in the band with the pianist Davis Whitfield since he was 22 years old, which is six or seven years now.
+Well, I have been playing in the band with the pianist Davis Whitfield since he was 22 years old, which is about seven years now.
 We’d been developing the music under my name, initially, but Davis came up with the idea of marketing the music with a band name to make it more of a spiritual gathering of the tribes…

 He is our pianist and also our musical director and he suggested that I should search for something that my Tibetan Lama had taught me.
 I went away and thought about it and came up with the name ‘Scatter the Atoms that Remain.’